 But that’s all been said before.
 So why should we expect AI to keep that promise now?

-Powerful advances in deep learning technology are paving the way for AI to do all that and more.
+Powerful advances in deep learning technology are paving the way for AI.
 In fact, if you have been alerted by your bank of suspicious activity on your account, you have likely already benefited from AI.

 The challenge that financial services face is learning how to benefit from the power of AI, without being victimized by it.
 In R&D labs across the world, that question is being pondered at this very moment.